shuffle-project/melvin-asr/README.md

 ### Integration Tests

-To imporove our code quality, we are testing and linting each Pull Request adding new code to main.
+To imporove our code quality, we are linting each Pull Request adding new code to main.
+See `.github/workflows/lint.yml`.

+### Smoke Tests

+To make sure that new code is working, there are 2 smoke tests, one for the rest endpoint and one for the websockets endpoint.
-See `.github/workflows/test.yml`
+See `/infrastrcture/smoke-test`.

+**rest.py**
+Call `python rest.py {port} {auth_key}` to test the REST endpoints.

+**websocket.py**
+Call `python websocket.py {port}` to test the Websockets endpoints.

 ## Deployment